 Students majoring in psychology must complete a minimum of 128 credits, satisfy the University's Discovery Program and foreign language requirements, and complete 44 credits with a minimum of C- in each course and a 2.0 overall grade-point average in all major requirements.

 Transfer students who elect to major in psychology must complete at least 24 credits in the program at UNH/UNH Manchester to qualify for the degree in psychology.
 Transfer students must earn a total of 44 approved credits for completion of the psychology major.
 The department's academic advisors will determine the distribution of these credits.
 Transfer students should note that courses are allotted only the number of credits granted by the original institution (after adjustments for semester-hour equivalents).
 Thus, students transferring from an institution at which courses carry less than four credits each must make up for any credit deficit created by acceptance of transfer credits into the psychology major.
+Only courses taken in a psychology department can be transferred into the psychology major.
+Of the four 700-level courses required for the major, at least three must be taken at UNH.

 The courses listed below are offered on the UNH Manchester and/or Durham campuses; specific course selections should be discussed with the advisor.
 Exceptions to the requirements for the major require a petition to the department.